 The bleed setting repositions the cut marks in relation to the image.
 By adding a frame around the image you can add white space between image and cut marks.
 By cutting the image, you can crop each edge by a defined margin.
 Cut the image to eliminate unwanted paper white or to reduce the size of the image.
-You cannot move cut marks inside the page definition box (i-cut level 1) or inside the cut contour (i-cut level 2).
+You cannot move cut marks inside the page definition box or inside the cut contour.